-- Variable: +false+ [java] The JVM primitive value for boolean false. - Variable: +null+ [java] The JVM null object reference. - Variable: +true+ [java] The JVM primitive value for boolean true.
+- Variable: +false+ [java]

+The JVM primitive value for boolean false.

+- Variable: +null+ [java]

+The JVM null object reference.

+- Variable: +true+ [java]

+The JVM primitive value for boolean true.

-Generic Function: add-to-classpath [java] Add JAR-OR-JARS to the JVM classpath optionally specifying the CLASS-LOADER to add.
+- Generic Function: add-to-classpath [java]

+$\operatorname{Add}\nolimits$ JAR-OR-JARS to the JVM class path optionally specifying the CLASS-LOADER to add.

 JAR-OR-JARS is either a pathname designating a jar archive or the root directory to search for classes or a list of such values.

+- Macro: chain [java]

+Performs chained method invocations.

+TARGET is either the receiver object when the first call is a virtual method call or a list in the form (:static ¡jclass¿) when the first method call is a static method call.

+OP and each of the OPS are either method designators or lists in the form (¡method designator; &rest args), where a method designator is either a string naming a method, or a jmethod object.
+CHAIN will perform the method call specified by OP on TARGET; then, for each of the OPS, CHAIN will perform the specified method call using the object returned by the previous method call as the receiver, and will ultimately return the result of the last method call.
+For example, the form:

+(chain (:static "java.lang.Runtime") "getRuntime" ("exec" "ls")) is equivalent to the following Java code: java.lang.Runtime.getRuntime().exec("ls");

+- Macro: define-java-class [java]

+- Function: describe-java-object [java] object stream

+Print a human friendly description of Java OBJECT to STREAM.

-- Macro: chain [java] not-documented - Macro: define-java-class [java] not-documented - Function: describe-java-object [java] not-documented - Function: dump-classpath [java] &optional classloader not-documented - Function: ensure-java-class [java] jclass Attempt to ensure that the Java class referenced by JCLASS exists in the current process of the implementation. - Function: ensure-java-object [java] obj Ensures OBJ is wrapped in a JAVA-OBJECT, wrapping it if necessary. - Function: get-current-classloader [java] not-documented - Function: get-default-classloader [java] not-documented - Function: jarray-component-type [java] atype Returns the component type of the array type ATYPE
+- Function: dump-classpath [java] Goptional classloader

+- Function: ensure-java-class [java] jclass

+Attempt to ensure that the Java class referenced by JCLASS exists in the current process of the implementation.

+- Function: ensure-java-object [java] obj

+Ensures OBJ is wrapped in a JAVA-OBJECT, wrapping it if necessary.

+- Function: get-current-classloader [java]

+- Function: get-default-classloader [java]

+- Function: jarray-component-type [java] atype

+Returns the component type of the array type ATYPE